-The Organization has elected to self-insure for unemployment compensation rather than contribute to the state fund.
+The Organization is self-insured for unemployment compensation.
 Expenditures are recorded in the unemployment compensation fund when invoiced by the state and paid by the Organization.
-As of September 30, 2023, the Organization is unaware of any additional unemployment claims.
+Management is not aware of any need to fund additional amounts as of September 30, 2024.

 The Organization has a self-funded health insurance plan for employee health benefits.
-The Organization covers health care claims up to a maximum of \$50,000 per individual on an annual basis.
+The Organization covers health care claims up to a maximum of \$60,000 per individual on an annual basis.
 The aggregate maximum exposure is adjusted based on the number of plan participants.
 The Organization has purchased stop-loss coverage for claims exceeding the Organization's individual liability.
-In accordance with the terms of the insurance program, the Organization faces potential exposure, which could require additional payments if the program experiences significant adverse claims development; however, management is not aware of any need to fund additional amounts as of September 30, 2023.
+In accordance with the terms of the insurance program, the Organization faces potential exposure, which could require additional payments if the program experiences significant adverse claims development; however, management is not aware of any need to fund additional amounts as of September 30, 2024.